hackclub/hackclub/clubs/README.md

 #### Reminder for Next Meeting

-Five minutes before the meeting is over, get everyone's attention to remind them about the next meeting (make sure to switch to the last slide in the slideshow).
+- Five minutes before the meeting is over, make sure to hit the last slide in the presentation and tell everyone the time and place for the next meeting.
-Say when and where it'll be and that you'll be getting started with a new workshop, which will be walking everyone through building `something` (replace `something` with what the next workshop actually does).
+- Let everyone know they’ll be doing a new workshop next time, which will walk them through building `{something}` (replace `{something}` with what the next workshop will actually be about).

-And thank them for coming!
+- Thank them for coming!